Here is our guide to the best bedroom paint colors for walls & ceiling including a variety of design ideas and pictures.

 Sherwin Williams 6321 Red Bay,

-Both darker more intimate colors to set the mood for romance, humbled as to not overpower the room.
+Both are darker, more intimate colors to set the mood for romance, humbled so as to not overpower the room.

 Suitable Colors for Bedroom Ceilings

-If you have a small bedroom using dark colors will make the space feel smaller and more intimate.
-While on the other hand painting the room a lighter color will give it a roomier feel.
+If you have a small room, using dark colors will make the space feel smaller and more intimate.
+On the other hand, painting the room a lighter color will give it a roomier feel.
 For larger rooms using the same color for both the walls and the ceiling will give it a cohesive look and draw the eye to the furniture and decor.

 Painting your ceiling a lighter color than the walls can give the walls the appearance of being larger.
-In addition it provides the room with a low contrast look making it appear flatter.
-If you have white walls you can try painting your ceiling in a pale yellow, light peach, light blue or light gray to create a cozy ambience.
+In addition, it provides the room with a low-contrast look, making it appear flatter.
+If you have white walls, you can try painting your ceiling in a pale yellow, light peach, light blue, or light gray to create a cozy ambiance.

 Painting the ceiling in a darker color can be used to bring focus to your molding or trim as well as add high contrast and make the room feel more intimate.
-For a dramatic high contrast look, when the walls are white, paint the ceiling in gray, brown hues or in navy shades.
+For a dramatic contrast look, when the walls are white, paint the ceiling in gray, brown hues, or navy shades.

 The main focus of your bedroom should primarily determine the paint color for the walls.
 To get the right color carefully consider the mood that you want to set.